-Retirement expense charged to profit and loss amounted to ₱20.0 million, ₱13.7 million and ₱12.9 million in 2019, 2018 and 2017, respectively.
-Remeasurement gain (loss) on retirement benefits amounted to ₱25.9 million, ₱17.6 million and ₱2.3 million in 2019, 2018 and 2017, respectively.
-The carrying values of retirement asset amounted to ₱10.3 million and ₱7.9 million as at December 31, 2019 and 2018, respectively.
-The carrying values of retirement liability amounted to ₱49.0 million and ₱7.0 million as at December 31, 2019 and 2018, respectively (see Note 20).
+Retirement expense charged to profit and loss amounted to P20.0 million, $\oiint13.7$ million and P12.9 million in 2019, 2018 and 2017, respectively.
+Remeasurement gain (loss) on retirement benefits amounted to P25.9 million, $\oiint17.6$ million and P2.3 million in 2019, 2018 and 2017, respectively.
+The carrying values of retirement asset amounted to P10.3 million and P7.9 million as at December 31, 2019 and 2018, respectively.
+The carrying values of retirement liability amounted to P49.0 million and $\vcenter{P}7.0$ million as at December 31, 2019 and 2018, respectively.

 Leases - Estimating the incremental borrowing rate (Starting January 1, 2019 - Upon Adoption of PFRS 16).
 The Company cannot readily determine the interest rate implicit in the lease, therefore, it uses its incremental borrowing rate (IBR) to measure lease liabilities.
 The IBR is the rate of interest that the Company would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
 The IBR therefore reflects what the Company "would have to pay", which requires estimation when no observable rates are available (such as for entities within the group that do not enter into financing transactions) or when they need to be adjusted to reflect the terms and conditions of the lease.
-The Company estimates the IBR using observable inputs (such as market interest rates) when available and is required to make certain entity-specific estimates (such as the entity's standalone credit rating).
+The Company estimates the IBR using observable inputs (such as the entity's standalone credit rating).